alcmoraes/data-integration-challenge/README.md

 2. Docker Compose
 3. Ports 3005, 8081 and 8082

+## Features

+It will build a mongo and restify docker containers, where the restify container `automatically starts` two proccess in background

+1. The API client on port **3005**
+2. A `node-schedule` cronjob that runs each 15 seconds and takes the last file from `csv/uploaded` folder to import into the database.

+CSV's uploaded via API are not imported right away.
+They are stored in `csv/uploaded` folder so the `node-schedule` crobjob can import it in another thread.

 ## Usage

 Use `make` to show the following commands in your terminal